 Tax season is upon us!
 Individual income tax filing began on January 27th for both state and federal.
 I am as excited to file a return this year as most are but there have been some changes this year that are good to know as a taxpayer.
-Below are five Arizona changes.
+Below are five key Arizona tax changes.

 The changes for the 2019 tax year are: